Eta Sigma Gamma: History

 In 1999, Eta Sigma Gamma became a member of the Coalition of National Health Education Organizations in the United States.
-In joining the Coalition, ESG joined the ranks of larger organizations including the Society for Public Health Education, American Public Health Association, American Association for Health Education, and American School Health Association.
+In joining the coalition, Epsilon Sigma Gamma joined the ranks of larger organizations including the Society for Public Health Education, American Public Health Association, American Association for Health Education, and American School Health Association.

-In 2017, the organization declared its inaugural class of Fellows of Eta Sigma Gamma who were described as "instrumental in the formation and development of the Honorary."
+In 2017, the organization declared its inaugural class of Fellows of Eta Sigma Gamma, who were described as "instrumental in the formation and development of the Honorary."
 The 2017 class of fellows included founding officers and members, instrumental chapter advisors, and officers of the organization.
 Fellows are entitled and encouraged to use the post-nominal letters "FESG."

+Symbols

+The Greek letters ΗΣΓ were chosen as the organization's letters to represent "HSC", an abbreviation for health science.
+The society's pillars are Education, Research, Service, and Advocacy.